postsharp/postsharp-emails/metalama-email-course/105-custom-logging-aspect-with-di.md

 }
 ```

-Metalama will add the following at compile time;
+Metalama will generate the following code at compile time:

 ```c#
 using Microsoft.Extensions.Logging;